patrickromeromccafferty/wetgrain/empedocles.md

 mistaken origins and which are authentic ones?
 Perhaps origins is the<br>
 wrong discourse.
 So let’s not talk about them after all.<br><br>
 So what do I want to talk about?
 Well… as previously stated I am<br>
-researching a film called The Empedocles Clause, about two voyages up Mt<br>
+researching a film called *The Empedocles Clause*, about two voyages up Mt<br>
 Etna to self-immolate, separated by 2500 years.
 One of those voyages made<br>
 by the Pre-Socratic philosopher Empedocles, who, from a newly-discovered<br>
 fragment we understand to have been a woman suffering from terrible<br>